Bill

 AI Summary

-This bill modifies Pennsylvania municipal law regarding consolidation and merger referendums by making several key changes.
-First, it eliminates the five-year waiting period for a subsequent referendum if the new question differs from a previous unsuccessful referendum or if a court orders a new vote.
-The bill also introduces a new mechanism allowing municipal governing bodies to petition a court to suspend a consolidation or merger process if they can provide substantial evidence of fraud, error, or material financial loss that was not previously disclosed.
-If the court finds sufficient evidence, it can order a new referendum, which will suspend the adoption or implementation of the original consolidation or merger agreement until voters approve the new referendum.
-The changes apply to referendums held on or after November 1, 2021, and the bill will take effect 60 days after passage.
-These modifications are designed to provide municipalities with more flexibility and safeguards in the process of consolidating or merging local governments, allowing for additional review and potential recourse if significant issues are discovered after an initial referendum.
+This bill modifies Pennsylvania law regarding municipal consolidation and merger referenda by making several key changes.
+The bill allows for new referenda even within the standard five-year moratorium if the proposed consolidation involves contiguous municipalities and differs from previous unsuccessful attempts, or if a court orders a new referendum.
+It introduces a new provision that allows a municipal governing body to petition a court to suspend a consolidation or merger process if they can provide substantial evidence of previously undisclosed fraud, error, or material financial loss that occurred before the initial referendum.
+If the court finds the evidence compelling, it can order a new referendum, which will automatically suspend the adoption or implementation of the original consolidation or merger agreement until the new referendum is approved.
+The bill also specifies that these new provisions will apply to any referendum held on or after November 1, 2021, and will take effect 60 days after enactment.
+These changes are designed to provide additional safeguards and flexibility in the municipal consolidation process, allowing for more thorough review and potential correction of referendum outcomes.

 Committee Categories